Davidslv/davidslv.github.com/_posts/2025-11-19-optimizing-procedural-generation.md

 date:   2025-11-19 08:01:00
 categories: ruby game-development
 tags: [roguelike ruby game-development ECS algorithms architecture procedural-generation]
+description: "When procedural generation gets slow: comparing maze-algorithm time and space complexity, choosing when to generate, and optimising with distance caching, batching and spatial partitioning."
+image: /img/roguelike-cover.jpg
 ---

 Procedural generation can be expensive, especially for large grids or when generating during gameplay.
 This article explores performance considerations and optimization strategies for procedural generation in roguelike games.